 Perl 5.24 (earlier versions not tested but it is likely to work with every build that is capabale of getting the required modules installed).

 Collect URLs you want to archive in file urls.txt separated by line breaks and UTF-8-encoded and call perl archive.pl without arguments.
 The script does to things: it fetches the URLs and extracts some metadata (works with HTML and PDF).
 It submits them to Internet Archive by opening them in a browser.
 This is necessary because Internet Archive blocks robots globally.
 Then it generates a HTML file with a link list that you may post to your blog.
 Alternatively you can get the link list as Atom feed.
 Regardless of the format you can upload the file on a server via FTP.
+If the archived URL points to an image, a thumbnail is viewed in the output file.
 Optional parameters available:

 - Internationalized domain names (IDN) allowed in URLs.